 We don't feel right asking for money

 Gone are the days where asking for money was taboo.
 Your guests want to give a gift to celebrate your marriage and if money is what you want, they’ll be more than happy to help.
 To make asking more subtle, our cash gifts are listed as certain aspects of the honeymoon such as ‘romantic dinner on the beach’ or ‘New York city pass’ so that guests feel they’re contributing something specific to your holiday.
-At the end of it all, you have 100% of the cash transferred to your bank account to spend as you wish.
+At the end of it all, you have the cash transferred to your bank account to spend as you wish.

 We don’t want our friends to feel they have to spend a lot